aldomann/tropical-cyclones/README.md

 ## Summary of the analysis

-Outline of the procedure used in the paper, and thus, my bachelor's thesis.
+Outline of the procedure used in the paper, and thus my bachelor's thesis.

 ### Storm track
 Hurricane Katrina is selected as an illustration of the calculation of the PDI.